 Geben Sie mir das Buch!
 (Give me the book!)

-In its simplest form, it behaves exactly like the formal version of second person singular/plural.
-So, just like in the example above, wir (we) comes after the infinitive form of the verb.
+This one you’d use when addressing a group that includes yourself.
+It behaves exactly like the formal version of second person singular/plural, so wir (we) comes after the infinitive form of the verb.

 Lass uns lesen!
 (Let’s read!)

 Verbs Ending in -s, -z, -x or -ß